bestia-dev/qvs20_derive/README.md

 # QVS20 - derive

-A modern replacement for csv for the year 2020.

 [comment]: # (lmake_cargo_toml_to_md start)

 **Derive crate for qvs20 - Modern replacement for csv for the year 2020**